videojs/video.js/docs/guides/options.md

 Setting this option to `true` will cause the player to customize itself based on responsive breakpoints (see: [`breakpoints` option](#breakpoints)).

 When this option is `false` (the default), responsive breakpoints will be ignored.

+> Note this is about the responsiveness of the controls within the player, not responsive sizing of the pplayer itself.
+For that, see [fluid](#fluid).

 ### `sources`